 1. Adoption of Terms and Conditions. (a) The Parties agree that the terms and conditions of the Reference Agreement, with the modifications set forth in this Agreement (including without limitation Schedule B attached hereto), shall govern any and all Transactions between the Parties during the Interim Period and agree to be bound by such terms and conditions, as so modified, as if such terms and conditions were set forth in full herein.
 The Reference Agreement, as so modified, shall hereinafter be referred to herein as the “Restated Master Agreement”, and references to “this Agreement” shall include the terms and conditions of the Restated Master Agreement incorporated herein.
 Without limiting the generality of the first sentence of this paragraph, each Party agrees to be bound by all covenants, agreements and other obligations applicable to it under the Restated Master Agreement during the Interim Period.
 Each of the representations or warranties made by either Party in the Restated Master Agreement is made as of the date hereof for the benefit of the other Party as if such representation or warranty was set forth in full herein.

-(b) Notwithstanding anything in paragraph (a) above to the contrary, it is expressly understood and agreed that (i) this Agreement is, and during the Interim Period will be, the only agreement between the Parties with respect to the subject matter hereof, (ii) the Reference Agreement is referred to herein solely for the purposes specified in paragraph (a) above and does not constitute an agreement between the Parties, (iii) none of the transactions entered into under or in respect of the Reference Agreement shall create any rights or obligations between the Parties and (iv) this Agreement shall not be construed to constitute an assignment or assumption of the Reference Agreement, whether in whole or in part, or any transactions entered thereunder or in respect thereof regardless of whether or not the Reference Agreement or any Transaction thereunder have been terminated..
+(b) Notwithstanding anything in paragraph (a) above to the contrary, it is expressly understood and agreed that (i) this Agreement is, and during the Interim Period will be, the only agreement between the Parties with respect to the subject matter hereof, (ii) the Reference Agreement is referred to herein solely for the purposes specified in paragraph (a) above and does not constitute an agreement between the Parties, (iii) none of the transactions entered into under or in respect of the Reference Agreement shall create any rights or obligations between the Parties and (iv) this Agreement shall not be construed to constitute an assignment or assumption of the Reference Agreement, whether in whole or in part, or any transactions entered thereunder or in respect thereof regardless of whether or not the Reference Agreement or any Transaction thereunder have been terminated.

 2. Execution and Delivery of Definitive Master Agreements.
 The Parties undertake to negotiate in good faith, and use commercially reasonable efforts to prepare, execute and deliver, as soon as practicable but in any event on or before _______________ (the “Target Date”), a Definitive Master Agreement to replace this Agreement.
 Notwithstanding anything to the contrary in this Agreement, the Parties each acknowledge and agree that the terms of the Definitive Master Agreement negotiated by the Parties may differ from the terms of the Reference Agreement.